Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Medicare

 Medicare is a federal health insurance program for people who are age 65 or older and for certain younger people with disabilities.
-Medicare offers broad coverage – Part A covers hospital insurance; Part B is medical insurance and Part D covers prescription drugs.
-Part C can supplement Part A, B and sometimes D.
+Medicare offers broad coverage — Part A is insurance for hospitalization, home or skilled nursing, and hospice; Part B is medical insurance; Part C (Medicare Advantage Plans) is a private insurance option for covering hospital and medical costs; and Part D covers prescription drugs.
+Part C can supplement Parts A and B, and sometimes D.

 Minimum Essential Coverage (MEC)